-This is Edina.
+This is Edina, founder of Home of Grace.
 She is a woman of vision and compassion with a heart for the people of her community.
 Edina lives in semi-rural Kenya.
 Not so long ago she was living on the streets.
 Once she had a place to live, she opened her home to orphans.
 Since then, it has grown into a registered orphanage, home to over 50 orphans and abused or abandoned children.
 Home of Grace Care Centre is well-respected by the local Children’s Department and community leaders alike.

-Edina’s vision was to build up a new generation of responsible citizens and members of the community.
+Edina is no longer at Home of Grace, but we continue to embrace her vision — to build up a new generation of responsible citizens and members of the community.
 They do not offer any of their children for adoption.
-Instead, she encouraged the development of next-of-kin connections where possible.
-Edina’s vision continues been our inspiration.
+Instead, staff encourage the development of next-of-kin connections where possible.
+Edina continues to be our inspiration.

 African Solutions for Africans